-(Please note: The cyber insurance coverages described below will vary depending on the specific policies and endorsements selected):
+(Please note: the below mentioned cyber insurance coverages will vary depending on the specific policies and endorsements selected):

-for the expenses associated with notifying the affected individuals.
+- Customer notification expenses: Provides coverage for the expenses associated with notifying the affected individuals.
 Depending on the policy selected, there could also be coverage to set up a call center to handle calls from the notified individuals.
 Today, customers are very sensitive to how a company notifies them when their sensitive data has been put at harm.
-This is a crucial part of the data breach incident response, as customers, as well as regulators, will be lining up with questions about the extent of the breach and the steps that are being taken to minimize the damage that has already been done.

-- Credit/identity theft monitoring: Provides coverage for expenses incurred to monitor the credit of an affected individual for one year.
+This is a crucial part of the data breach incident response as customers, as well as regulators, will be lining up with questions about the extent of the breach and the steps that are being taken to minimize the damage that has already been done. - Credit/identity theft monitoring: Provides coverage for expenses incurred to monitor the credit of an affected individual for one year.
 When a data breach happens, customers are more susceptible to identity and/or medical fraud.
 Offering customers a one-year credit/identity theft monitoring program helps decrease this exposure. - Privacy and security liability: Provides coverage for the company's liability arising from a security breach.
 It is not unusual today for a company to find itself named as a defendant in a lawsuit the day a breach is announced.
-Some examples of liability coverage may include: - negligence by the company for failure to follow "best practices" in cyber protection; - a violation of a privacy or consumer data protection law; - breach of contract (i.e., merchant service agreements in line with Payment Card Industry (PCI) standards, which govern both retailers and retail vendors); and/or - regulatory investigations arising from a breach. - Business interruption (depending on the policy selected): Offers coverage for the company's loss of income incurred as the direct result of a cyber peril or a cloud computing provider's systems failure or impairment due to a cyber peril first discovered during the period of the policy. - Cyber extortion: Offers the company coverage if a hacker demands ransom as a condition of not carrying out a cyber threat.
+Some examples of liability coverage may include:

+- Negligence by the company for failure to follow "best practices" in cyber protection; - A violation of a privacy or consumer data protection law; - Breach of contract (i.e., merchant service agreements relating to PCI); and/or - Regulatory investigations arising from a breach. - Business interruption (depending on the policy selected): Offers coverage for the company's loss of income incurred as the direct result of a cyber peril or a cloud computing provider's systems failure or impairment due to a cyber peril first discovered during the period of the policy. - Cyber extortion: Offers the company coverage if a hacker demands ransom as a condition of not carrying out a cyber threat.
 With all of the sophisticated malware attacks of late, this coverage is becoming a valuable component.
-Some examples of extortion threats may include: - threatening a hacking attack or installing virus into the company's computer systems; - threatening to disseminate, divulge or utilize information contained or once contained in the company's computer systems; or - threatening to damage, destroy or alter the company's computer systems. - Hacker damage costs: Offers assistance with the costs incurred to replace or repair the damaged website, intranet, network, computer system, programs, or data. - Privacy regulatory defense and penalties: Offers help with regulatory defense costs.
-Depending on the policy, and where insurable under state law, there could be coverage for civil penalties and any related expenses arising from regulatory proceedings not related to compensatory awards.
+Some examples of extortion threats may include: - Threatening a hacking attack or virus into the company's computer systems; - Threatening to disseminate, divulge or utilize information contained or once contained in the company's computer systems; or, - Threatening to damage, destroy or alter the company's computer systems. - Hacker damage costs: Offers assistance with the costs incurred to replace or repair the damaged website, intranet, network, computer system, programs, or data. - Privacy regulatory defense and penalties: Offers help with regulatory defense costs.
+Depending on the policy and where insurable by state law, there could be coverage for civil penalties and any related expenses arising from regulatory proceedings not related to compensatory awards. - Computer forensics investigation: When a data breach happens, one of the first parties that must be called in is a forensics investigator to determine the extent of the breach, the cause and what types of data were stolen.

-- Computer forensics investigation: When a data breach happens, one of the first parties that must be called in is a forensics investigator to determine the extent of the breach, the cause and what types of data were stolen. - Data breach coach (or a privacy attorney): Offers the company assistance with navigating the various state (and, if applicable, international) privacy laws, and determining who needs to notified and when a breach needs to be reported.
+Data Breach Coach (or a Privacy attorney): Offers the company assistance with navigating the various state (and, if applicable, international) privacy laws, and determining who needs to notified and when a breach needs to be reported.
 Also helps with drafting the breach communication documents and notification letters.